Alejogb1/job-board/blog-data/how-can-memory-profilers-like-pympler-identify-memory-leaks-in-containerized-python-applications.md

 id: "how-can-memory-profilers-like-pympler-identify-memory-leaks-in-containerized-python-applications"
 ---

-Let's tackle this from a slightly different angle than usual.
-It's not just about *identifying* leaks but understanding the mechanisms behind them in the often-complex environment of containerized python apps.
+from a slightly different angle than usual.
+It's not just about _identifying_ leaks but understanding the mechanisms behind them in the often-complex environment of containerized python apps.
 I've been through this dance countless times – especially back when we were transitioning our legacy systems into kubernetes – and there were always those sneaky memory leaks that seemed to defy logic.
 Let's delve into how tools like pympler help us uncover these issues.

 Containerization, while offering significant advantages in deployment and scalability, can also mask underlying memory problems in python applications.
 The inherent isolation and resource limits enforced by containers mean that a slowly growing memory leak in python, one that might have been tolerable on a dedicated server, can quickly lead to an out-of-memory error or excessive swapping, impacting performance.
 Memory profilers like pympler become critical allies in such scenarios.

 Pympler, in essence, is a python library that allows us to examine the runtime memory usage of our python objects.
 It doesn’t directly interact with the container environment but rather provides a detailed breakdown of the memory consumed by objects within the python interpreter’s heap.
-In a containerized environment, we typically run pympler *inside* the python application, often triggered by a specific signal or API call, or by instrumenting our code during development or debugging.
+In a containerized environment, we typically run pympler _inside_ the python application, often triggered by a specific signal or API call, or by instrumenting our code during development or debugging.

 One of the key features of pympler is its ability to track the size and number of objects of different types.
 This is invaluable when looking for leaks.
 A typical memory leak in python usually results from inadvertently keeping references to objects in a way that prevents garbage collection from reclaiming their memory.
 For instance, a long-lived cache that constantly accumulates data or improperly managed database connections can contribute to a memory leak.
 Pympler’s `asizeof` module allows us to examine the size of individual objects and their relationships to other objects, helping identify these problematic areas.